Aiven-Open/klaw-docs/docs/docs/HowTo/zothers.md

 ![image](../../static/images/ContactAdmin.png)

--   Raise a Git Issue: If you find any issue with the project or have a suggestion or improvement, we recommend you submit an issue to the project.
-You can do this by clicking on help, and selecting **Raise a git issue** option, or you can directly open an issue by accessing this link: <https://github.com/aiven/klaw/issues>
+-   Raise a GitHub Issue: If you find any issue with the project or have a suggestion or improvement, we recommend you submit an issue to the project.
+You can do this by clicking on help and selecting **Raise a git issue** option, or you can directly open an issue by accessing this link: <https://github.com/aiven/klaw/issues>